Easy homemade cut-out vegan gluten-free sugar cookies you can make for Christmas, Valentine’s Day, Easter, Halloween…they’re perfect for ANY occasion!

 FAQ

-I’ve only use Bob’s Red Mill 1 to 1 Baking Flour Blend (the one in the blue bag) for this recipe so I can’t speak for any others.
+I’ve only used Bob’s Red Mill 1 to 1 Baking Flour Blend (the one in the blue bag) for this recipe so I can’t speak for any others.
 Results will vary with other blends since the blend ingredients and ratios will differ.

 Yes, make the dough and keep it wrapped tightly in the refrigerator for up to 3 days.

 Some are and some aren't, you'll have to do a little research.
-I use Chefmaster food colour gels and they are both are vegan and gluten-free.
+I use Chefmaster food colour gels and they are both vegan and gluten-free.
 AmeriColor is another brand that makes vegan gluten-free colour gels.
 Note that these brands are not coloured naturally, I have yet to find colour gels that are coloured using natural sources.

 EMAIL SIGN UP FORM